MarkEdmondson1234/shinyga/README.md

 For local the Shiny runApp() uses a random port, so specify using runApp(port=1234) and put that in the Google API console as your port number e.g. http://127.0.0.1:1234

 ### Client URL: Running on Shiny Server or Shinyapps.io
+If you use the doAuthMacro() functions it will detect your app URL for you, otherwise you will need to specify it via the redirect.uri parameter in the underlying authentication functions.

 Use the URL where your app is published as your CLIENT_URL.
-You can put both your local and live URL in the Google API console, and comment out the local one when you are ready to deploy. e.g. https://mark.shinyapps.io/ga-effect/
+You can put both your local and live URL in the Google API console.

-If you use the doAuthMacro it will detect your app URL for you, otherwise you will need to specify it via the redirect.uri parameter in the authentication functions.
+TIP: Comment out the local one when you are ready to deploy. e.g. https://mark.shinyapps.io/ga-effect/

 ## Run Shiny

 Read how to use [Shiny apps](http://shiny.rstudio.com/) before using this package.

+This package also uses [shinydashboard](http://rstudio.github.io/shinydashboard/) to make the pretty layout, but its not strictly necessary.

 # Shiny App Code Examples

+Examples of minimal working examples are shown below, for you to adapt.

 ## Google Analytics